floriandejonckheere/mosaik/README.md

 ## Usage

-Create a new configuration file:
+In the root directory of your project, create a new configuration file:

 ```bash
 $ mosaik init